jj-for-everyone/jj-for-everyone.github.io/src/abandon.md

 ```
 ````

-Remeber the for-loop experiment Alice had put aside for a while?
+Remember the for-loop experiment Alice had put aside for a while?
 Jujutsu lets you keep as many of those experiments around as you like.
 Let's simulate a few with these commands: